Bartolo Nature Reserve – Saving our Santuary

 Bartolo is a sanctuary for native wildlife and threatened species.

 We are seeking help to remove weeds, conduct flora and fauna surveys, and water newly planted native flowering species.

 Please wear enclosed shoes, long pants, long sleeve shirt and a hat.
 You will need to bring lunch, snacks and plenty of water.

 - Booking required

-Bartolo Nature Reserve, 9 Jockbet Street, Agnes Banks, New South Wales, Australia
+Bartolo Nature Reserve, NSW 9 Jockbet Street, Agnes Banks, New South Wales, Australia

 This event has ended.
 Check for upcoming events.